 Step 3: Prepare snacks

 Choose snacks your kids love.
-These can be as thought-out as cupcakes or scones or as simple as store-bought cookies.
+These can be homemade cupcakes or scones, or even simple items like store-bought cookies.

 Step 4: Brew tea